Gilmok/GameMaker/Readme.txt

 The money drop-down list contains a list of saved money templates.
 To load a saved template, simply select it on the drop-down list.

+Pressing the New button creates a new money template using the new template Wizard.

 Pressing the Save button saves a money template to Sheet 5 for later retrieval.

 Pressing the Delete button removes a money template from the list of saved money templates.